-Our calculations indicate that the FNP is not projected to be depleted, so the Municipal Bond Index Rate is not used in the determination of the SEIR and calculation of the TPL as of June 30, 2020 or June 30, 2021.
-The SEIR at the Prior Measurement Date was 7.50% and is 7.00% at the current Measurement Date.
+Our calculations indicate that the FNP is not projected to be depleted, so the Municipal Bond Index Rate is not used in the determination of the SEIR and calculation of the TPL as of June 30, 2023 or June 30, 2024.
+The SEIR for both the Measurement Date and the Prior Measurement Date is 7.00%.
 Please see Paragraph 31.b.(1) for more explanation of the development of the SEIR.